Companies Using GetResponse

 G2 review signals

 GetResponse holds a 4.3-star rating from 1,118+ verified reviews on G2 and sits in the G2 Leader quadrant for email marketing.
 That rating aligns with our crawl data.
-The most praised feature is ease of use, which tracks with the 72.3% micro-business customer base.
+The most praised feature is ease of use, which tracks with the small-business customer base.
 These are solo entrepreneurs and small teams who need to send emails without a dedicated marketing ops person.
 Automation workflows and the drag-and-drop editor round out the top positives.

 On the negative side, steep learning curve for advanced features is telling.
 Users find basic email sending easy but struggle with complex automations and segmentation.
-Pricing escalation maps directly to our migration data: the 522 companies that left for MailerLite and the 205 that moved to Brevo were likely hitting price thresholds as their contact lists grew.
+Pricing escalation is the other recurring theme.
 GetResponse's free plan covers only 500 contacts with 2,500 emails per month.
-Paid plans start at \u20ac16/month for Starter (\u20ac13.12 if billed annually), but the jump to the Creator tier at \u20ac62/month is steep for small businesses that just need more contacts (per the official pricing page).
+Paid plans start at €16/month for Starter (€13.12 if billed annually), but the jump to the Creator tier at €62/month is steep for small businesses that just need more contacts (per the official pricing page).

 Key takeaways